Porsche Boxster and Cayman: Special Edition

-Second generation: Boxster/Cayman (987.1) (2005–2008) & (987.2) (2009-2012)
+Second generation: 987 Boxster/Cayman (2005–2012)

 The second generation of the Boxster debuted at the 2004 Paris Motor Show with the (997) 911 and became available for sale in 2005.
+Now known as the 987.1 which sold until 2008.

 Revised styling included modified headlights, larger side intake vents and enlarged wheel arches to allow wheels up to 19 inches in diameter.
 Interior revisions included a more prominent circular theme for the instrument cluster and cooling vents.
 The base engine is a 2.7-litre 176 kW flat-six boxer engine, with the Boxster S getting a 3.2-litre 206 kW engine.
 For 2007, the base Boxster received a revised engine featuring VarioCam Plus and the Boxster S engine was upgraded from 3.2-litre to 3.4-litre.
 These upgrades made the Boxster series and the Cayman series equivalent in terms of power.
 The 987 is the last generation of the Boxster and Cayman series with hydraulic steering.

 The Cayman S fastback coupé (987c) was first unveiled and went on sale in late 2005.
 The base Cayman followed in July 2006.

-Both the Cayman and second generation Boxster roadster share their mid-engine platform and many components, including the front fenders and trunk lid, doors, headlights, taillights, and forward portion of the interior.
+Both the Cayman and second generation Boxster roadster share their mid-engine platform and many components, including the front wings and boot lid, doors, headlights, taillights, and forward portion of the interior.
 Styling incorporates cues from the 356/1, the 550 Coupé and the 904 Coupé.
 The Cayman's hatchback enables access to luggage areas on top of and in the back of the engine cover.
 The suspension design is fundamentally the same as that of the Boxster with revised settings due to the stiffer chassis with the car's fixed roof.